Abhiek187/abhiek187.github.io/README.md

 - SCSS for enhanced CSS syntax
 - Bootstrap to improve the UI
 - Light and dark mode
-- 20+ tests for the 4 main views using the React Testing Library
+- 40+ tests for the 5 main views using the React Testing Library
 - Accessible and responsive web design
 - Best practices for Progressive Web Apps
+- Efficient delivery of static content by utilizing WebP images and WebM videos
+- Search Engine Optimization (SEO)
 - Continuous updates and improvements

 ## Dependencies